 Turnover refers to the total sales generated by a company in one year.
 It is sometimes called revenue or income.
 Not to be confused with profit – profit is the money a company has minus expenses.

-Accountancy firms need to know your expected annual turnover because it usually gives an indication to the amount of work an accountant needs to do.
+Accountancy firms need to know your expected annual turnover because it usually indicates the amount of work an accountant must do.

 Cash transactions refer to how much of your business deals with physical cash – i.e. notes and coins.

-Using online accounting software to manage invoices, receipts, and bank statements make work a lot easier for your accountant.
+Using small business online accounting software to manage invoices, receipts, and bank statements makes work much easier for your accountant.
 The software collects, stores, and sorts all the data and displays them into great reports and dashboards.

 As mentioned, another reason accountancy firms don’t offer their prices online is that every business is different.

 If you need other accountancy services, this will change your quotation.
-Other services payroll processing or bookkeeping, these are additional services that accountants can offer.
+Further services like payroll or online bookkeeping services – are additional solutions accountants can offer.

-If you hire employees or you’re a director taking a salary, you need to operate a payroll system and report all payroll filings to Revenue on or before the employee/Director is paid.
-There are companies that specialise in operating payroll or you can do it yourself or you can outsource to payroll to your accountant.
+Suppose you hire employees or you’re a director taking a salary.
+In that case, you need to operate a payroll system and report all payroll filings to Revenue on or before the employee/director is paid.
+Some companies specialise in managing payroll, or you can do it yourself, or you can outsource payroll services to your accountant.

-3) Number of Directors for filing Directors Returns (Limited Companies only)
+Number of directors for filing Directors Returns (Limited Companies only)

-Directors need to file Directors Tax Returns in October each year.
-It is a statement which outlines the amount of personal income a Director has had.
+Directors need to file Directors’ Tax Returns in October each year.
+It is a statement that outlines the amount of personal income a director has had.
 This can include salary or dividends from their company.

-Even if a Director has not had any income, they are still required to file nil (zero) Directors Return to Revenue.
+Even if a director has no income, they must file nil (zero) Director Return to Revenue.

 Paying taxes to Revenue

 In Ireland, all taxes are filed on a self-assessment basis.
-This means that your accountant completes the necessary calculations to determine how much tax you need to pay in one year.
-This tax is then paid to Revenue.
+This means that your accountant completes the necessary calculations to determine how much tax you must pay in one year to Revenue.